 Whitebark pine grows near the upper limits of tree growth, often at very high elevations.
 It plays an important role in mountain ecosystems, especially in regulating snowmelt and supporting wildlife.

 This species provides food for birds and mammals and influences how water moves through mountain watersheds.
-However, whitebark pine faces growing threats from pests, disease, wildfire, and rising temperatures.
-These pressures have reduced its range and made conservation efforts increasingly important.
+However, whitebark pine is listed faces among endangered tree species facing serious threats from pests, disease, wildfire, and rising temperatures.
+These pressures have reduced its range and made forest conservation efforts increasingly important.

 Southeastern Forest Trees